DHTMLX/docs-diagram/docs/api/editor/magnetic_property.md

 ### Description

 @short: Optional.
-Defines whether coincident lines should be shown when moving a shape.
+Defines whether snap lines should be shown when moving a shape.
 If so, allows configuring their appearance

 :::tip
-Coincident lines appear when central or extreme lateral coordinates of the shape which you move coincide with central or extreme lateral coordinates of the static nearby shapes
+Snap lines appear when central or extreme lateral coordinates of the shape which you move coincide with central or extreme lateral coordinates of the static nearby shapes
 :::

 ### Usage